Home > Preparedness > Family Preparedness > Disaster Preparedness Guide

 Message from the Mayor:

-As hurricane season begins, we must look ahead and prepare for any emergencies that may head our way.
-Every year, the City of Jacksonville publishes this Emergency Preparedness Guide with important information and tools designed to help residents prepare for all types of emergencies.
-It includes many tips, checklists, and step-by-step instructions for what to do before, during, and after an emergency.
+The 2024 City of Jacksonville Emergency Prepared Guide is designed to be your comprehensive resource for navigating all types of emergencies.
+Within these pages, you will find crucial information, practical tips, detailed checklists, and step-by-step instructions for what to do before, during, and after an emergency.

 Stay Safe,